itfanr/ros2-wiki/Developer-Guide.md

  - It can also be `.rst` or anything else that Github supports
 - `LICENSE`: A copy of the license or licenses for this package
 - `CHANGELOG.rst`: [REP-0132](http://www.ros.org/reps/rep-0132.html) compliant changelog

+#### Repository layout

+Each package should be in a subfolder which has the same name as the package.
+If a repository contains only a single package it can optionally be in the root of the repository.

+The root of the repository should have a `CONTRIBUTING.md` file describing the contribution guidelines.
+This might include license implication when using e.g. the Apache 2 License.

 ### Best Practices